-TA2.7-C 1: The voting system MUST withstand continuous operational testing performed in accordance with the high and low temperature specifications of MIL-STD-810-H, Methods 501.7 and 502.7, Procedure II - Operation, cyclic temperature and humidity exposure.

-TA2.7-C 2: The duration of the test MUST be for 104 consecutive hours.
+- TA2.7-C 1: The voting system MUST withstand continuous operational testing performed in accordance with the high and low temperature specifications of MIL-STD-810-H, Methods 501.7 and 502.7, Procedure II Operation, cyclic temperature and humidity exposure. - TA2.7-C 2: The duration of the test MUST be for 104 consecutive hours.

-TA2.7-C 3: Continuous operation means exercising ballot-counting cycles, which vary by system type, for 15 minutes of each hour, and at the maximum rate calculated from the manufacturer's documented throughput rates.

-TA2.7-C 4: Temperatures MUST range from 50 to 95 degrees for 80 hours of operation.

-TA2.7-C 5: Relative humidity MUST range from 25% to 55% for 80 hours of operation.

-TA2.7-C 6: Temperature and humidity MUST be at normal conditions for 24 hours of operation.

-TA2.7-C 7: The interval between reports MUST be no more than once per 4 hours of continuous operation.
+- TA2.7-C 3: Continuous operation means exercising ballot-counting cycles, which vary by system type, for 15 minutes of each hour, and at the maximum rate calculated from the manufacturer's documented throughput rates. - TA2.7-C 4: Temperatures MUST test the two ranges offrom 50 and to 95 degrees Fahrenheit for 7280 hours of operation. - TA2.7-C 5: Relative humidity MUST test the ranges offrom 25% andto 55% for 7280 hours of operation. - TA2.7-C 6: Every 12 hours, the humidity and temperature MUST shift between the two extremes. - TA2.7-C 7: With tThe 50-degree Fahrenheit temperature MUST be tested in parallel correlating with 25% humidity and the 95-degree Fahrenheit temperature MUST be tested in parallel with 55% humidity. - TA2.7-C 876: Temperature and humidity MUST be at normal conditions for 24-32 hours of operation. - TA2.7-C 987: The interval between reports MUST be no more than once per 4 hours of continuous operation.